 - Add links to any Google Forms (quizzes, order forms, etc)

 However, it is not recommended that you link to files in your Google Drive as an alternative to importing copies of them to your Jostle Library.
 The contents of linked documents do not get indexed in Search, and will not show up as a match for any search made, no matter how relevant.

 You can use the Organize function to move files within your Volume.
 Here's how:

-1. Navigate to a folder and select the checkboxes next to file and/or folders you want to move.
+1. Navigate to a folder and check the boxes next to the items you want to move.

 3. This will take you to the Organize modal.
 Click on the folder you want to move the items to.
 It will highlight in color (orange in the example below).

 Volume Librarians can download data on how their files are being consumed, including the number of views and downloads, by clicking on "Export Volume usage stats" in a Volume's i-menu.

 Alternatively, if you click on the "Sort by" arrow icon in the action bar, you will have the option to sort all the files in your Volume according to views or downloads, which will help you to quickly see which documents are being accessed the most.